Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 Creating an E2E Test with Cypress

 This document presents a practical example of how to create an E2E test using the Cypress tool.
-It shows how to set up the test environment, write the test and run it to verify the functionality of a specific function of the application.
+It shows how to set up the test environment, write the test, and run it to verify the functionality of a specific feature of the application.

-1. For install Cypress in our project, we can use both yarn and npm.
-In this case, we'll be using npm throughout the process.
+1. To install Cypress in our project, we can use either yarn or npm.
+In this case, we will use npm throughout the process.

 npm install cypress --save-dev

-2. Before Open the project, we need to configure the scripts in our package.json, where we'll add:
+2. Before opening the project, we need to configure the scripts in our package.json, where we will add:

 "scripts": {